-Be on the lookout for waters that look suspicious — foamy, scummy, thick like paint, pea-green, blue-green or brownish red.
-Only a fraction of Oregon's waterbodies are monitored, so when in doubt, stay out!
+Be on the lookout for waters that look suspicious — foamy, scummy, thick like paint, pea-green, blue-green or brownish red, or bright green cells suspended in the water column.
+When in doubt, stay out!

 Health advisories for toxic algae levels have been issued for the following bodies of water in Oregon.